francoiducat/springboot-opensearch-example/readme.md

 ## GET Persons by id

-Get all Persons from springboot app:
+Get a Person by id from springboot app:

 ```
 curl -X GET "localhost:8080/persons/id"